 recommend a liquid diet for 1 to 2 weeks.
 Your healthcare provider will instruct you

-about how long to stay on liquid until it is time to progress to eat pureed foods
+about how long to stay on liquid until it's time to progress to eat pureed foods after

 You will be instructed about taking nutritional supplements to replace the nutrients